mayya9292/sumayahassan.github.io/README.md

-The "Employee Absenteeism Analysis" project revolves around studying employee absenteeism patterns to enhance workplace productivity and attendance.
-Our core aim is to identify key factors contributing to absenteeism and provide actionable recommendations for improved workforce management.
+The "Employee Absenteeism Analysis" initiative focused on examining patterns of employee absenteeism to improve workplace productivity and attendance.
+Its primary objective was to determine the main factors influencing absenteeism and offer practical recommendations for better workforce management.

 - #### Movie Recommender System